 Although it’s a YouTube channel, we recommend, using the NCS website to pick up songs, since it allows you to filter tracks according to categories, most viewed, and playlists, etc.

 At the time of writing this article, they have uploaded 308 tracks, all available for free.
 Though, there are some fine restrictions as well.
 Like the songs are free for independent Creators and can be used on YouTube and Twitch.
 If you’re a brand or a commercial organization looking to use their music on YouTube or anywhere else, it’s better to contact them first.

-If you are serious about you video, then avoid free music websites.
-They are not good for long run.
-Instead use YouTube audio library and if have time, create your music.
+If you are serious about your video, then avoid free music websites.
+They aren’t efficient in the long run.
+It’s better to use YouTube audio library or if have time, create your music.

 There are many other small resources and YouTube channel, where you can find some hidden gems.
 For instance, a Reddit user has shared this awesome spreadsheet with links to all places, where you can find good music for YouTube videos.